margheRita.Rmd

 Plot2DPCA(mRList = mL_norm, pcx=1, pcy=2, col_by="class", include_QC=TRUE)

-It is common that the inspection of the similarity between samples
+It is common that the inspection of the similarity among samples

-(e.g. distribution over the top PCs, RLA) rise concerns about the
+(e.g. distribution over the top PCs, RLA) rises concerns about the

 allows the user to remove one or more samples from the